- Home

 Though November tends to be about woolly jumpers, hot drinks, and cosy movie nights, there’s still plenty to do in the garden!

-As the temperature drops and the wind and rain increase, tender plants will need some protection.
+As temperatures drop and we see more wind and rain, tender plants will need some protection.
 The autumn and winter months can also be a challenging time for animals, so being prepared to support local wildlife can really make a difference.

 Hardy bedding plants such as pansies, violas, cyclamens, primroses, and heathers are great at tolerating our frosty British winter and will provide a pop of colour even when it’s miserable outside.
 They make a great addition to pots, hanging baskets, and flower beds – so if your summer-flowering plants are looking past their best, it could be time for a change.

-Rather than throwing away any old, dead (or dying) plants, why not dig them up and add them to your compost heap?
-You can find out how to make your own compost by watching the helpful YouTube video below.
+Rather than throwing away any old, dead, or dying plants, why not dig them up and add them to your compost heap?
+You can find out how to make compost by watching the helpful YouTube video below.

 2. Support wildlife